Arin Wright: Club career

-During her four years playing for Wildcats Gilliland played over 7,000 minutes, scored 30 goals and provided 25 assists.
-Gilliland set a new Wildcat record of eight career game-winning goals.

 Chicago Red Stars

-Gilliland was selected with the eighth overall pick in the 2015 NWSL College Draft by the Chicago Red Stars.
+Wright was selected with the eighth overall pick in the 2015 NWSL College Draft by the Chicago Red Stars.
 The Red Stars had acquired the pick along with an international roster spot for the 2014 and 2015 seasons from FC Kansas City in exchange for defender Amy LePeilbet.
-In her first season, Gilliland played 19 games for the Red Stars, starting in 17, for a total of 1533 minutes and provided 2 assists.
+In her first season, Wright played 19 games for the Red Stars, starting in 17, for a total of 1533 minutes and provided 2 assists.

 In 2016, she was named to the NWSL Best XI for the season and nominated for the Defender of the Year award.
 In 2017, Wright appeared in all 24 regular season matches for the Red Stars and their single post-season appearance.
 Wright started in 24 of those games, resulting in a combined total of 2,130 minutes on the field and 4 assists.

 Loan to Newcastle Jets

-On November 1, 2016, Gilliland joined Newcastle Jets on loan.
+On November 1, 2016, Wright joined Newcastle Jets on loan.
 In October 2017 she extended her loan for another season.
 On November 26, 2018, Wright returned to Newcastle for the remainder of the 2018-19 W-League season, marking her third consecutive year with the team.

+Racing Louisville

+She was traded to Racing Louisville FC in January 2024.